Are you Looking for a Car Accident Lawyer in NYC?

 Forbes LogoRecently our partner Diana Carnemolla was selected by Forbes for their "Best Car Accident Lawyers in NYC 2023" ranking.
 Forbes was especially impressed by a recent $85 million verdict that she and Howard Hershenhorn obtained for a plaintiff who suffered catastrophic injury in a motor vehicle accident in Manhattan.

-How Much Does a Car Accident Lawyer Cost in New York?
+How Much Does a New York Car Accident Lawyer Cost?

 A consultation with a top car accident lawyer in NYC to discuss your case is usually free.
 Our lawyers handle auto accident cases on a contingent fee basis.
 A contingent basis means that our attorneys do not charge by consultation but will take a percentage on the amount recovered.
 This amount is usually one third of the net recovery after disbursement.
 This means that the cost of a car accident lawyer varies based on the amount recovered.